Deep Dynamic Factor Models: Encoding the US Economy in Real Time

 \subsection{Model Evaluation}

 Figure \ref{fig:nc_rec_cv} shows the nowcast reconstruction in real-time for the D$^2$FM, the DFM-EM with 2 and 3 factors, and the AR(1) model against the realised quarterly US GDP.
-Overall, the D$^2$FM and the DFM-EM models provide a similar assessment of the state of the economy, in the nowcasting horizon, though the D$^2$FM is leading especially in the recovery.
+Overall, the D$^2$FM and the DFM-EM models provide a similar assessment of the state of the economy, in the nowcasting horizon, though the D$^2$FM is more accurate.

 We formally assess the performances of the model -- and of the AR(1), the DFM-EM with 2 and 3 factors -- by computing root mean square forecast error (RMSFE).
 This metric is updated every time the data vintage gets updated, due to a new data release.
-We report both an overall RMSFE (Table \ref{table:rmsfecv}) that gives us a synthetic value about the performance of each model on the entire out of sample set, and a dynamic RMSFE (Figure \ref{fig:rmsfe_cv}) that illustrates how the RMSFE evolves from the forecast period to the backcast period, until the day before the release.
+We report both an overall RMSFE (Table \ref{table:rmsfecv}) that gives us a synthetic value about the performance of each model on the entire out-of-sample set, and a dynamic RMSFE (Figure \ref{fig:rmsfe_cv}) that illustrates how the RMSFE evolves from the forecast period to the backcast period, until the day before the release.
 Results indicate that the D$^2$FM is able to outperform all the competitors during the entire forecast period and for most of the nowcast period.
-The gain in terms of performance achieved by the D$^2$FM in these two periods is quite considerable and it reflects the ability of this model to better compress the useful information reducing the level of uncertainty.
+The gain in terms of performance achieved by the D$^2$FM in these two periods is quite considerable and reflects the ability of this model to better compress the relevant information in the data, thus reducing the level of uncertainty.

 The model also delivers forecasts for all the variables in the model.
-Table \ref{tab:multitarget} reports the average of the RMSFEs of the the D$^2$FM over all of the monthly variables, in ratio to the AR(1) RMSFEs.
+Table \ref{tab:multitarget} reports the average of the RMSFEs of the D$^2$FM over all of the monthly variables, in ratio to the AR(1) RMSFEs.
 The D$^2$FM beats the AR(1) over all the horizons -- the backcast improves by $10\%$, the nowcast improves by $20\%$ and the forecast improves by $18\%$.\footnote{Overall, the D$^2$FM improves the prediction accuracy for roughly the $80\%$ of the monthly variables included in the dataset with respect to the AR(1).}